LDS Humanitarian Services: Humanitarian initiatives

 In addition to these efforts, the LDS Church also has over 300 job development and placement centers around the world.
 In 2001, the church began the Perpetual Education Fund which provides money to cover tuition and other school expenses to people in developing nations.
 As of 2007, tens of thousands of individuals had been given assistance.
 So far this program has operated primarily in South America and Oceania.
-The LDS Church has also begun producing a nutrition-rich porridge named Atmit to help during acute famines.
+The LDS Church has also begun producing a nutrition-rich porridge, named Atmit, to help during acute famines.
 The church welfare program owns farms, ranches, canneries, and other food producing facilities to provide temporary food relief for families and individuals.
 LDS Humanitarian Services frequently works with other charities and NGOs such as the Red Cross, Catholic charities and even various Islamic charities for which the LDS Church has produced halaal food.

 From 1985 to 2009, the church reported it gave $327.6 million in cash and $884.6 million in commodities of aid throughout 178 countries.

-In response to the ongoing COVID pandemic, in February 2021, Latter-day Saint Charities announced a pledge of $20 million to support UNICEF in delivering vaccines worldwide.
-This pledge complimented an earlier $3 million donation to assist with food, water, and medical supplies, and represents the largest donation from the private sector to support UNICEF's ACT Accelerator and COVAX work.
+In February 2021, with the ongoing COVID-19 pandemic, Latter-day Saint Charities announced a pledge of $20 million to support UNICEF in delivering vaccines worldwide.
+This added to an earlier $3 million donation to assist with food, water, and medical supplies, and represents the largest donation from the private sector to support UNICEF's ACT Accelerator and COVAX work.

+In 2022, the church's charitable expenditures exceeded $1.02 billion, an increase of nearly $100 million, up from $906 million in 2021.